ElegantEngineeringTech/laravel-translator/README.md

 );
 ```

-## Proofread your translations
+## Proofreading Translations

-This package allow you to proofread (i.e fix grammar and syntax) your translations strings.
+This package allows you to proofread (i.e., fix grammar and syntax) your translation strings.

-For now the package includes one service:
+Currently, the package includes one service:

 -   OpenAI

-But you can create you own service if you need.
+However, you can create your own service if needed.

-### Setting up OpenAI
+### Setting Up OpenAI

-First configure the OpenAI key in the config file or define the env value:
+First, configure the OpenAI key in the config file or define the environment variables:

 ```php
 return [